Bump & Beyond

 Yes, you can get pregnant while breastfeeding.

 Breastfeeding may delay your period, but it’s not guaranteed birth control.
-You are less likely to get pregnant if:
+If you follow the "rules" it can be 97% effective to prevent pregnancy.

 • You are feeding only breast milk (no formula, water, or solid foods)

-• Your baby feeds at least every four hours during the day and every six hours at night
+• Your baby breastfeeds at least every four hours during the day and every six hours at night

 • Your period has not returned